ceford/cefjdemos-data-jdm-user/articles/en/hosting-notes/multiple-domains-and-web-sites-in-a-single-joomla-installation.md

 In this example, the base domain is `www.redjohnsoncandy.com`.
 You have created a template for that area named *Red Template*.
-The trick is to open 'Red Template's' index.php file and add the following AS THE VERY FIRST LINES of the install's primary index.php.
+The trick is to open 'Red Template's' index.php file and add the following **as the very first lines** of the install's primary index.php.

 ```php
 <?php